nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Locating members by name: `mfind`

-Finds members whose names contain any of the given keywords.
+Finds members whose names contain any of the given keywords from all members.

 Format: `mfind KEYWORD [MORE_KEYWORDS]…​`